Genre: Cowboy/Western Tales

 First I had to get married.

 After these opening words, I have just one question: how can you not read on?
-This was one of my choices for a Smerconish.com post on “Twenty-One of the Best Opening Lines of 2021.”
+This was one of my choices for a Smerconish.com post on The Best Opening Lines of 2021 (see the post here).

 After this delightful opening, North took the classic western novel and turned it on its head.
 In a Ms. magazine review, Karla J. Strand wrote: “A western unlike any other, Outlawed features queer cowgirls, gender nonconforming robbers and a band of feminists that fight against the grain for autonomy, agency and the power to define their own worth.”
 I also enjoyed NPR commentator Maureen Corrigan’s summary description of the novel: “The Handmaid’s Tale meets Butch Cassidy and the Sundance Kid.“